Drugs & Medications - colistin colistimethate sodium injection

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
-Otherwise, call a poison control center or emergency room right away.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: extreme drowsiness, slow/shallow breathing, muscle weakness, inability to move.NOTES:

 Do not share this medication with others.